Ingredients Needed

 - ¼ tsp freshly ground black pepper

-- 2 sprigs thyme leaves pulled
+- 2 sprigs thyme leaves

-- crusty bread or crackers for serving
+- Crusty bread or crackers

-- mixed olives for serving
+- Mixed olives

 Instructions

-- Place feta in a large shallow bowl.
+- Assemble.
+Place feta in a large shallow bowl.
 Drizzle olive oil on top and around feta.
 Add bay leaf to the bowl.

-- Sprinkle feta with flaky sea salt, black pepper, and fresh thyme leaves.
+- Season.
+Sprinkle feta with flaky sea salt, black pepper, and fresh thyme leaves.
 Serve with crusty bread or crackers and olives.